ojaha065/simplePHPLoginSystem/README.md

 * If createAdmin.php does not work, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
 Remember to change the value back to "user" afterwards.

 **IMPORTANT**
 I highly recommended that you delete the /install folder before using this in live production environment.
-Future version will do that automatically.
+Future versions will do that automatically.

 ### FAQ
 #### Why don't you have a automatic wizard for inserting database info and doing all this SQL stuff?